Click on the radio player below to stop/start.

 Q. From how far afield can people tune in to the station?

 A. We are not aware of restrictions that would prevent anyone from listening wherever they can gain an internet connection.

 Q. Where did you get the music for the station?

 A. The music has been purchased or granted use from suppliers.
 In time we plan to expand our collection of quality royalty free music.

 Q. Can I download the stream?

 A. No, the stream is not currently downloadable.
 We are hoping that with improvements to the radio player, this might become possible.

 Q. How do I know what I am listening to?

-A. The Title, Artist and Album of the track is indicated in the player.
+A. The Title and Artist/Source of the track is indicated in the player.

 Q. Why is the schedule different to what is playing?